-In this paper, we have examined the changes in the exchange rate pass-through on import prices in Japan using both time series for including and excluding primary commodities, following the empirical framework in Otani, Shiratsuka, and Shirota (2003).
-We have attempted to reexamine the contrasting hypotheses on the decline in the exchange rate pass-through given by Campa and Goldberg (2002) and Otani, Shiratsuka, and Shirota (2003).
+In this paper, we have examined the changes in exchange rate pass-through on import prices in Japan using both time series for including and excluding primary commodities, following the empirical framework in Otani, Shiratsuka, and Shirota (2003).
+We have attempted to reexamine the contrasting hypotheses on the decline in the exchange rate pass-through given by Campa and Goldberg (2002) and Otani, Shiratsuka, and Shirota

-Our empirical findings suggest two factors behind the decline in the long-term exchange rate pass-through.
-First, the declines in the long-term pass-through to overall import prices excluding primary commodities are largely attributable to the declines in the pass-through to individual category import prices, such as chemicals and related products, general machinery and equipment and electrical machinery and equipment.
-Second, although the declines in the overall pass-through are induced partly by declines in the import share of primary commodities, we failed to obtain estimation results that are high enough to carry out quantitative assessment in a rigorous manner.
+Our empirical findings suggest the factors below are behind the decline in the long-term exchange rate pass-through.
+First, the declines in the long-term pass-through to overall import prices excluding primary commodities are largely attributable to the declines in the pass-through to individual category import prices, such as general machinery and electronic machinery.
+Second, although the declines in overall pass-through are induced partly by declines in the import share of primary commodities, we failed to obtain estimation results that are high enough to carry out quantitative assessment in a rigorous manner.

 Otani, Shiratsuka, and Shirota (2003) argue that the decline in the exchange rate pass-through to import prices in Japan is associated with the globalization of Japanese firms' activities, responding to the sharp appreciation of the yen in the mid-1980s.
-The foreign direct investment of Japanese firms has accelerated the globalization of their production bases.
-This in turn has raised the import penetration, thereby bringing downward pressure on domestic prices in Japan.
-Japanese firms have also increased their usage of the yen as an invoice currency for their imports.
-Although all of these movements most likely have lowered the exchange rate pass-through to Japan's import prices, empirical investigations using firm-level data are required to draw more decisive conclusions on this point.
+The foreign direct investments of Japanese firms accelerate the globalization of their production bases.
+It in turn raises the import penetration, thereby bringing the downward pressure to domestic prices in Japan.21 Japanese firms also increase their usage of the yen as an invoice currency for their imports.
+Although all of these movements most likely lower exchange rate pass-through to Japan's import prices, empirical investigations using firm-level data are required to draw more decisive conclusions on this point.

-It should be noted that the decline in the exchange rate pass-through does not necessarily imply that exchange rate fluctuations become less important in macroeconomic fluctuations.
+It should be noted that the decline in exchange rate pass-through does not necessarily imply that exchange rate fluctuations become less important in macroeconomic fluctuations.
 As Obstfeld (2002) points out, at least two factors can drastically modify the impact of exchange rate fluctuations on the economy in the conclusions of abstracted theoretical models.
 One is that the exchange rate passthrough to domestic prices is much slower than that to import prices, reflecting the complicated chain of transactions linking the two prices.
 The other is that the magnitude of the expenditure switching effect crucially depends on a firm's sourcing decisions across borders.
 In fact, it might be the case that the recent increase in intrafirm trading makes it possible to shift business activities across borders more smoothly, thereby enhancing the response to exchange rate changes.

-21. Koike (2004), for example, empirically shows, based on the gravity model, that the foreign direct investment of Japanese firms has significant positive effects on trade between East Asian economies in the electrical machinery and textiles sectors.
+21 Koike (2004), for example, empirically shows, based on the gravity model, that the foreign direct investments of Japanese firms have significant positive effects on trade between East Asian economies in the electronic machinery and textiles sectors.